-Some plants are very fragile and a playful dog or children can easily leave them in tatters.
-Plan to put delicate species where they’ll be protected.
+Some plants are fragile, and a playful dog or child can easily leave them in tatters.
+So plan to put delicate species where they’ll be protected.

 The US Department of Agriculture categorizes plants into hardiness zones of 5-degree increments.
 They range from Zone 1, which borders Canada and has the coldest temperatures, to the border of Mexico, Zone 11, the warmest.
-Two additional zones, 12 and 13 apply to Hawaii and Puerto Rico only, but can be used as a guide for house plants in any zone.
+Two additional zones, 12 and 13, apply only to Hawaii and Puerto Rico but can be used as a guide for house plants in any zone.